UniStuttgart-VISUS/megamol/docs/manual.md

 - Create a new `build` folder.
 - AS generator, it is recommended to use the latest version of [Visual Stuido](https://visualstudio.microsoft.com/downloads/) with default native compilers and for the platform x64.
 - Next, click `Configure` a few times (until all red entries disappear).
+- Change the `CMAKE_INSTALL_PREFIX` in order to change the destination folder of the installed files.
 - Then click `Generate` to generate the build files.
 - The configuration creates a `megamol.sln` file inside the build folder.
 - Open the `sln` file with *Visual Studio*.
 - Use the `ALL_BUILD` target to build MegaMol.
 - Afterwards, use the `INSTALL` target to create your MegaMol installation.
-- The binary `megamol.exe` is located in the default installation path `../megamol/build/install/bin`
+- The binary `megamol.exe` is located in the default installation path `../megamol/build/install/bin`.

 ![CMake Windows](pics/cmake_windows.png)
 Screenshot of `cmake-gui` after generating build files.